lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 CSR is an abbreviation used beyond PKCS#10.
-Hence, it is equally applicable to other protocols that use a different syntax and even a different encoding, in particular this document also considers Certificate Request Message Format (CRMF) {{RFC4211}}
+Hence, it is equally applicable to other protocols that use a different syntax and even a different encoding, in particular this document also considers messages in the Certificate Request Message Format (CRMF) {{RFC4211}}
 to be "CSRs".
-We use the terms "CSR" and Certificate Request message interchangeably.
+In this document, the terms "CSR" and Certificate Request message are used interchangeably.

 # Architecture {#architecture}